Solid-State vs. Lithium-Ion Batteries

 Which One Is Better: Solid-State Or Lithium-Ion?

 It is no secret that solid-state lithium-ion batteries have opposing advantages and disadvantages.
-While lithium-ion batteries are trusted to be reliable, safe, and inexpensive, their solid-state counterparts boast higher energy density, better safety, and longer life.
+While lithium-ion batteries are trusted to be reliable, safe, and inexpensive, their solid-state counterparts offer higher energy density, improved safety, and longer lifespan.
 The former dominates the smartphone, laptop, and electric vehicle market.
 Lithium-ion batteries are the go-to option; however, solid-state batteries could be the future technology if you want something more advanced.

 Unfortunately, these are not ready for mass production, so the market is still waiting.